-- Batch 1: USA applicants applying for Gates Cambridge Trust (US) scholarship by mid-October will be considered and interviewed in November/early December 2021. - Batch 2: All other applications, including Gates Cambridge Trusts (Rest of world) received before the 2 December 2021 deadline, will be considered in late December and early January 2022.
-Applicants invited to an interview by video conference or phone should make themselves available between 4-17 January 2022.
+- Batch 1: USA applicants applying for Gates Cambridge Trust (US) scholarship by mid-October will be considered and interviewed in November/early December 2022. - Batch 2: All other applications, including Gates Cambridge Trusts (Rest of world) received before the 1 December 2021 deadline, will be considered in late December and early January 2022.
+Applicants invited to an interview by video conference or phone should make themselves available during the first few weeks of January 2023.

-Batch 3: Applications received after 3 December 2021 but before 10 February 2022 will be considered in late March and early April 2022.
-Applicants invited to interview should make themselves available between 18 March and 22 April 2022.
+Batch 3: Applications received after 2 December 2022 but before 24 February 2023 will be considered in late March and early April 2023.
+Applicants invited to interview should make themselves available between late May and the end of April.